airbnb/gem-aws-instmd/README.md

 ### Command-line utility

-`awsmd` will dump everything in JSON.
+`awsinstmd` will dump the metadata in JSON.

 ### Ruby API